NBISweden/workshop-reproducible-research/docs/docker.md

     On Dockerhub it is also possible to link to your Bitbucket or GitHub account and select repositories from which you want to automatically build and distribute Docker images.
 The Dockerhub servers will then build an image from the Dockerfile in your repository and make it available for download using `docker pull`.
 That way, you don't have to bother manually building and pushing using `docker push`.

 ## Packaging and running the MRSA workflow
 During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
 Here we will build and run a Docker container that contains all the work we've done so far.
-This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 3.75 GB image.

 * We've [set up a GitHub repository](git.md) for version control and for hosting our project.
 * We've defined a [Conda environment](conda.md) that specifies the packages we're depending on in the project.
 * We've constructed a [Snakemake workflow](snakemake.md) that performs the data analysis and keeps track of files and parameters.
 * We've written a [R Markdown document](rmarkdown.md) that takes the results from the Snakemake workflow and summarizes them in a report.

 The `docker` directory contains the final versions of all the files we've generated in the other tutorials: `environment.yml`, `Snakefile`, `config.yml`, `code/header.tex`, and `code/supplementary_material.Rmd`.
 The only difference compared to the other tutorials is that we have also included the rendering of the Supplementary Material PDF into the Snakemake workflow as the rule `make_supplementary`.
+Running all of these steps will take some time to execute (around 20 minutes or so), in particular if you're on a slow internet connection, and result in a 3.75 GB image.

 Now take a look at `Dockerfile`.
 Everything should look quite familiar to you, since it's basically the same steps as in the image we constructed in the previous section, although some sections have been moved around.
 The main difference is that we now also install LaTeX (through the TinyTeX package).
 We need this in order to be able to render the Supplementary Material report to PDF.
 Here, we also add the project files needed for executing the workflow (mentioned in the previous paragraph), and install the conda packages listed in `environment.yml`.
 If you look at the `CMD` command you can see that it will run the whole Snakemake workflow by default.